ElijahCuff/EpicList/README.md

 This Folder contains each alphabetical letter that was encountered after "a" was encountered in the entire sorted and unique list.

 #### new_rules
-This project was a test to see how effective a password list would be at attacking today's minimum password requirements - witj amazing reductions on the original combination of lists - down to a little under 5% of the original size of the files.
+This project was a test to see how effective a password list would be at attacking today's minimum password requirements - with an amazing reduction of over 95% compared to the original list.

 ### Accessing The List